Mistweaver Monk Gear, Tier Sets & BiS – Legion 7.3.2

-This section of the Mistweaver Monk guide covers everything about Gear: Stat priorities, gear recommendations from dungeons and raids, and legendary item rankings.
+This section of the Mistweaver Monk guide covers everything you need to find the best Mistweaver Monk gear and Mistweaver Monk Tier sets.
+It tells you all about gear: stat priorities, armor, tier sets, BiS recommendations from dungeons and raids, and legendary item rankings.
 This guide is written by

 , Mistweaver in Antisocial Club on Hyjal, main author and theorycrafter of the Mistweaver side of